Sick leave in the United States: Maine

 Companies with 10 or more employees are required to give employees one hour of paid leave for every 40 hours worked.
 Leave can be used for any purpose, but planned leave required 4 weeks notice.
 Only 40 hours can be used a year, with unused hours carrying over.
 Employers are only required to allow workers to take time off after being employed for 120 days.

 Maryland

-Companies with 25 or more employees are required to give anyone who works over 12 hours a week paid sick leave.
-Workers earn 1 hour of paid sick leave every 30 hours and can use up to 40 hours a year.
+Companies with 25 or more employees are required to give anyone who works over 12 hours a week paid sick and safe leave.
+Workers earn 1 hour of paid sick and safe leave every 30 hours and can use up to 40 hours a year.
 Unused time can be carried over, but employers can limit the number of accrued hours to 64.
-Local governments are preempted from putting into place more expansive requirements, but this seems to be unenforced, as Montgomery County grants up to 56 hours of paid sick leave to anyone who works more than 8 hours a week and for a company with more than 5 employees.
+Local governments are preempted from enacting more expansive requirements as of January 1, 2017.
+Montgomery County's sick and safe leave law, enacted on October 1, 2016, grants up to 56 hours of paid sick leave to anyone who works more than 8 hours a week and for a company with more than 5 employees.

+All employers are required by Maryland law to inform their workers in writing the amount of available earned sick and safe leave.
+In Montgomery County, this requirement may be satisfied by documenting available leave on pay stubs and/or through an online portal that workers can access.